top of page

 Most Outstanding Sporting Achievement by an Indigenous Student-Athlete

-Bachelor of Arts, The University of Sydney
+Bachelor of Education (Health and Physical Education), The University of Sydney

 Most Outstanding Sporting Performance by a Student-Athlete

-Doctor of Medicine, The University of Melbourne
+Bachelor of Speech Pathology (Honours), The University of Queensland

-Bachelor of Arts, The University of Melbourne
+Bachelor of Urban Development, Queensland University of Technology

 Most Outstanding University Sport Project/ Program

-RMIT Sports Academy
+RMIT Sports Media Program

 RMIT University